 This study relies on two pools of data.
-The first is a proprietary survey of institutional investors in North America, Europe and Asia conducted in late 2012, including public and private retirement plans as well as sovereign wealth funds.
+The first is a proprietary survey of institutional investors in North America and Europe conducted in late 2013, including public and private retirement plans as well as sovereign wealth funds.
 The second is the annual reports of US public plan sponsors.
-In total, we spoke with or gathered data from 100 institutions managing US$3.84 trillion in assets.
-The results of the study show revenues, fees and forward-looking expectations from a cross-section of beneficial owners in the securities lending market.
-The data also help explain how beneficial owners expect to change their programs going forward, and what this means for agent lenders, bank counterparties, hedge funds and market makers.
+In total, we spoke with or gathered data from 100 institutions managing US$4.2 trillion in assets.
+The results of the study show revenues, fees and forward-looking expectations from a cross-section of institutional investors in the securities lending market.
+The data also help explain how institutional investors expect to change their programs going forward, and what this means for agent lenders, bank counterparties, hedge funds and market makers.

-This report has been written for institutional investors and their service providers to provide insights into the market environment for 2013.
-For institutions, the report offers a peer-based analysis of securities lending and collateral management programs.
-For service providers, the report offers a candid look at the thinking behind a large and important client base.
-Where prior Finadium institutional investor surveys have focused more on service provider satisfaction and program management specifics, this report takes a bigger picture view of how lending fits into the world of institutional investment activity.
+This report is for institutional investors and their service providers to provide insights into the market environment for 2014.
+For institutions, the report offers a peer-based analysis of securities lending and collateral management programs including the risks and value of lending, whether for revenues or contingent liquidity, as emerging regulations change the market.
+For service providers, the report offers a candid look at the thinking of the large and important institutional investor client base.
+This report focuses especially on how institutions see themselves and their peers fitting into the securities lending landscape over the next two to three years.

 TABLE OF CONTENTS

 ■ Executive Summary

 ■ Waiting for the Other Shoe to Drop